DonaldKellett/While/README.md

 # While

-Parser and evaluator for a While variant in Haskell
+Parser and evaluator for a subset of [While](https://www.cs.cmu.edu/~aldrich/courses/15-819O-13sp/resources/while-language.pdf) in Haskell